 *Notes: Excellent: 9-10; Good: 7-8; Fair: 5-6; Poor: 3-4; Very poor: 1-2

 With this scan tool, you will be able to use all the features the BlueDriver app has to offer.
 It’s officially licensed for Android and Apple devices and is said to be suitable for professionals due to its comprehensive features.

 Known to be quick, this scan tool offers excellent wireless security and can even help you prevent your battery from draining.
 It comes with a variety of functions and is also quite durable.

 This scan tool supports a wide variety of vehicles and is very quick.
-At just 1.26 ounces, it is quite light in weight and you will face no difficulties in using it.
+At just 1.26 ounces, it is relatively light in weight, and you will face no difficulties in using it.